Weaving satins, woolens and tapestries;

 Shut away from plagued and looting armies,

-Teach the surviving children, if able,
+Teach the little survivors, if able,

-Always instruct those children,
+Always instruct those little ones

 Thus, in bold fisheries